TosbackCgusBridge-Bot/CGUs-versions/Stepstone/Privacy Policy.md

 Attachments, Content

 Please ensure that you do not send us any attachments that contain worms or viruses.
-Personal details provided to StepStone AS should not contain:
+Personal details provided to StepStone GmbH should not contain:

 *   Information on illnesses
 *   Information on pregnancy